denshu/vn_engine/README.md

 ## Synopsis

 I don't want to learn how to use other people's visual novel engines so I'm going to make my own.
-I have no idea what I'm doing
+I have no idea what I'm doing.

+Currently, there is absolutely nothing here.
+Go look at something else!

 ## Contributors